Benjababe/ntumoons/scrapers/README.md

 ## Setup

 ### Scraper
-Python 3.11 was used during development, YMMV.
+Python 3.11 was used during development but there are no version specific features used.

 Setup environment with